MohamedMetwalli5/Bookstore/README.md

 or publisher.

 ## Customer Allowed Operations:
-* Edit his personal information including his password
+* Editing his personal information including his password
-* Search for books by any of the book’s attributes.
+* Searching for books by any of the book’s attributes.
 (Use indices to speed up searches when possible)
-* Add books to a shopping cart
+* Adding books to a shopping cart
-* Manage his shopping cart.
+* Managing his shopping cart.
 This includes the following.
-  * View the items in the cart
+  * Viewing the items in the cart
-  * View the individual and total prices of the books in the cart
+  * Viewing the individual and total prices of the books in the cart
-  * Remove items from the cart
+  * Removing items from the cart
-* Checkout a shopping cart
+* Checking out a shopping cart
   * The customer is then required to provide a credit card number and its expiry date.
 This transaction is completed successfully if the credit card information is appropriate.
   * The book’s quantities in the store are updated according to this transaction.
-* Logout of the system
+* Logging out of the system
   * Doing this will remove all the items in the current cart.
 ## Manager Allowed Operations:
-* Add new books
+* Adding new books
-* Modify existing books
+* Modifying existing books
-* Place orders for books
+* Placing orders for books
-* Confirm orders
+* Confirming orders
-* Promote registered customers to have managers credentials
+* Promoting registered customers to have managers credentials
-* View the following reports on sales
+* Viewing the following reports on sales
   * The total sales for books in the previous month
   * The top 5 customers who purchase the most purchase amount in descending order for the last three months
   * The top 10 selling books for the last three months